databus23/helm-diff/README.md

 It can be used to compare the manifests of

- - lastest REVISION with specified REVISION
+ - latest REVISION with specified REVISION
 	$ helm diff revision [flags] RELEASE REVISION1
    Example:
 	$ helm diff revision my-release 2